ADVERTISEMENT

 Get to know Las Vegas like a local, from downtown to Chinatown, Red Rock Canyon to Hoover Dam.

 Though Las Vegas goes to outlandish lengths to welcome visitors, it can be hard for out-of-towners to get to know it.
-The casinos, shows, and buffets grab the attention, but there’s more to the city than those neon billboards lining the Strip will tell you.
+The casinos, shows, and nightclubs grab the attention, but there’s more to the city than those neon billboards lining the Strip will tell you.

 Culinary Hot Spot

-Nearly every resort has a pool scene—with entertainment, bottle service, and cabanas—but none is as lively as the Pool District at the Cosmopolitan of Las Vegas.
-It boasts three different venues: the Marquee Dayclub Pool, run like an outdoor nightclub under the bright desert sun; the Chelsea Pool, quieter and more private; and the Boulevard Pool, overlooking the Strip and offering foosball.
+Nearly every resort has a pool scene—with entertainment, bottle service, and cabanas—but not many are as lively as the Pool District at the Cosmopolitan of Las Vegas.
+It boasts three different venues: the Marquee Dayclub Pool, run like an outdoor nightclub under the bright desert sun; the Chelsea Pool, quieter and more private; and the Boulevard Pool, overlooking the Strip.
+Catch a movie from one of the chaise lounges or daybeds at the Boulevard Pool; films are shown Monday evenings from Memorial Day to Labor Day.

 Las Vegas Mob Museum underground old fashioned inside a false book, picture